★★★★★ Google Reviews 24/7 Emergency · Office 6am-6pm Daily

 BBC Rooter has served San Fernando Valley homeowners since 1970.
 Licensed, insured, and available 24/7 for emergencies.
 Free estimates on non-emergency work.

-Four of the five problems above get dramatically worse — and more expensive — the longer they're ignored.
-A small root intrusion becomes a collapsed sewer line.
-A pinhole leak becomes a wall rebuild.
-A slab leak becomes a foundation problem.
-Hard water scale becomes a premature water heater replacement.
+All five problems above get dramatically worse — and more expensive — the longer they're ignored.
+A small root intrusion becomes a collapsed sewer lateral.
+A bellied line becomes a sinkhole in the front yard.
+Cast iron corrosion becomes a slab tear-out.
+Scale buildup becomes a recurring backup you can't snake out.

-The homeowners who spend the least on plumbing over a 20-year horizon aren't the ones who avoid plumbers — they're the ones who get ahead of problems with regular maintenance: annual water heater flushes, sewer camera inspections every 3-5 years on older homes, water softening if you have hard water, and prompt attention to the small warning signs we've covered here.
+The homeowners who spend the least on sewer and drain work over a 20-year horizon aren't the ones who avoid plumbers — they're the ones who get ahead of problems with regular maintenance: a sewer camera inspection every 3-5 years on homes built before 1980, periodic hydrojetting on lines with a history of scale or grease buildup, and prompt attention to the small warning signs we've covered here.
+If you're not sure whether what you're seeing is an emergency or can wait, our guide to true plumbing emergencies in Northridge walks through the difference.